DungNguyen05/Economic-Agent/README.md

-# Economic Chatbot with Hybrid RAG
+# Economic Chatbot with Advanced RAG

-This is a Python-based economic chatbot that uses a hybrid Retrieval-Augmented Generation (RAG) approach to answer questions about economics.
+A Python-based economic chatbot that uses advanced Retrieval-Augmented Generation (RAG) techniques powered by Langchain to answer questions about economics.
 The system uses local embeddings to efficiently store documents and OpenAI's language models for high-quality responses.

 ## Features

-- **Hybrid RAG Implementation**: Local embeddings for storage + OpenAI for responses
+- **Advanced RAG Implementation**: Document chunking, query expansion, and contextual compression
 - **Token Optimization**: Significantly reduces OpenAI API usage by only using tokens for responses
-- **Vector Search**: Uses Qdrant for efficient similarity search (scale to thousands of documents)
+- **Vector Search**: Uses Qdrant with Langchain for efficient similarity search (scale to thousands of documents)
 - **Document Management**: Add, view, and search economic documents
 - **Web Interface**: User-friendly chat interface with document management
 - **REST API**: Complete API for integration with other applications
 - **Environment-based Configuration**: Easy configuration through environment variables

-## Advantages of Hybrid Approach
+## Architecture

-This application uses a cost-effective hybrid architecture:
+This application uses a sophisticated hybrid architecture:

 1. **Local Embeddings** (Sentence Transformers)
    - Document vectorization runs locally without API calls
    - Saves tokens for each document you add
    - Uses the efficient "all-MiniLM-L6-v2" model by default
+   - Configurable with different embedding models

 2. **OpenAI Responses**
    - High-quality, nuanced answers from GPT models
    - Only uses tokens when generating responses
    - Properly formats prompts with retrieved context

-3. **Token Savings**:
-   - Eliminate token usage for document storage/embedding
-   - Pay only for tokens used in actual chat responses
-   - For large knowledge bases, savings can be substantial

-## Why Qdrant?

-Qdrant is an excellent vector database choice for this economic chatbot, especially when handling thousands of economic articles:

-1. **Easy to Install**: Simple pip installation, no complex C++ dependencies like FAISS
-2. **High Performance**: Efficiently handles thousands to millions of vectors
-3. **Persistence**: Built-in storage management with automatic persistence
-4. **Filtering**: Advanced metadata filtering beyond simple vector similarity
-5. **Production Ready**: Runs in-memory for development or can be deployed as a service
-6. **Active Development**: Well-maintained with regular updates and improvements
+3. **Advanced RAG Techniques**
+   - Semantic document chunking for better context preservation
+   - Query expansion to bridge vocabulary gaps
+   - Context compression to focus on relevant information
+   - Conversation history awareness for better continuity

 ## Project Structure